SpinGo/op-rabbit/README.md

     - Composition favored over inheritance enabling flexible and high code reuse.
 - Modeled
     - Queue binding, exchange binding modeled with case classes
+    - Queue, and Exchange arguments, such as `x-ttl`, are modeled
+    - HeaderValues are modeled; if you try and provide RabbitMQ an invalid type for a header value, the compiler will let you know.
     - Publishing mechanisms also modeled
 - Reliability
     - Builds on the excellent [Akka RabbitMQ client](https://github.com/thenewmotion/akka-rabbitmq) library for easy recovery.